MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/reviews-report.md

 # Reviews report

-The **Reviews** report in the Windows Dev Center dashboard lets you see the comments that customers entered when rating your app in the Store.
+The **Reviews** report in the Windows Dev Center dashboard lets you see the ratings and comments that customers entered when rating your app in the Store.
 You can view this data in your dashboard, or [download the report](download-analytic-reports.md) to view offline.
 Alternatively, you can programmatically retrieve this data by using the [get app reviews](../monetize/get-app-reviews.md) method in the [Windows Store analytics REST API](../monetize/access-analytics-data-using-windows-store-services.md).

+> [!NOTE]
-> **Note**  You can also [respond to customer reviews](respond-to-customer-reviews.md) from this page.
+> You can also [respond to customer reviews](respond-to-customer-reviews.md) from this page.

-This report shows the number of stars that a customer rated your app when leaving a review, but does not analyze star ratings across your app; for statistics about your ratings, see the [Ratings report](ratings-report.md).

-Note that customers can leave a rating for your app without adding any comments, so you will typically see fewer reviews than ratings.
-By default, this page also shows ratings that don't include review content, but you can use the **Page filters** to show only ratings that include reviews, as described below.
+## Apply filters

+Near the top of the page, you can select the time period for which you want to show data.
+The default selection is **Lifetime**, but you can choose to show data for 30 days, 3 months, 6 months, or 12 months, or for a custom data range that you specify.

+You can also expand **Filters** to filter all of the data on this page by the following options.

+-   **Rating**: By default all star ratings are checked, but you can check and uncheck specific ratings (from 1 to 5 stars) if you want to only see reviews associated with particular star ratings.
+(Using this filter will not affect the **Ratings breakdown** or **Average rating over time** charts.)
+-   **Review content**: The default setting is **All**, which includes ratings without review text added.
+You can select **Ratings with review content** to only show ratings that include written review content.
+-   **OS version**: The default setting is **All**.
+You can choose a specific OS version if you want this page to only show ratings and reviews left by customers on that OS version.
+-   **Package version**: The default setting is **All**.
+If your app includes more than one package, you can choose a specific one here to only show reviews left by customers who had that package when they reviewed your app.
+-   **Responses**: The default setting is **All**.
+You can choose to filter the reviews to only show the reviews where you have [responded to customers](respond-to-customer-reviews.md), or only those where you have not yet responded.
+-   **Updates**: The default setting is **All**.
+You can choose to filter the reviews to only show the reviews that have been updated by the customer since you [responded to a review](respond-to-customer-reviews.md), or only those which have not yet been updated by the customer.
+-   **Market**: The default setting is **All markets**.
+You can choose a specific market if you want this page to only show reviews from customers in that market.
+-   **Device type**: The default filter is **All devices**.
+You can choose a specific device type if you want this page to only show reviews left by customers using that type of device.
+-   **Category name**: The default filter is **All**.
+You can choose a specific [review insights category](#review-insights-categories) to only show reviews that we’ve associated with that category.

+The info in all of the charts listed below will reflect the period of time selected in the **Apply filters** section, and will reflect any other filters you've chosen here.

+> [!TIP]
+> If you don't see any reviews on the page, check to make sure your filters haven't excluded all of your reviews.
+For example, if you filter by a Target OS that your app doesn't support, you won't see any reviews.

+## Ratings breakdown

+The **Ratings breakdown** chart shows:
+- The average rating star rating for the app.
+- The total number of ratings of your app over the selected period of time.
+- The total number of ratings for each star rating
+- The number of ratings for each type of rating (new or revised) per star rating over the selected period of time. **New ratings** are ratings that customers have submitted but haven't changed at all. **Revised ratings** are ratings that have been changed by the customer in any way, even just changing the text of the review.

+> [!TIP]
+> The average rating that a customer sees in the Store takes into account the customer’s market and device type, and considers ratings over the past year, so it may differ from what you see in this report.
+To see how the average rating will appear in the Store for a given customer, you’ll need to apply filters to select a specific market and device type, and to set the date range to **12M**.

+## Average rating over time

+The **Average rating over time** chart shows how the app's average rating has changed over the selected period of time.

+Rather than calculating the average of all ratings left during the selected period of time (as in the **Ratings breakdown** chart), the **Average rating over time** chart shows you how customers rated the app on a given day or week (depending on the time period you selected at the top of the page).
+This can help you identify trends or determine if ratings were affected by updates or other factors.

+## Reviews

+Reviews left by your customers are shown on this page.

 Each customer review contains: